Charles Francis Keary: Literature

 Keary then turned from coins and history to ambitious literary novels, influenced by the Russian novelists of the time.
 These works were unusual, using a lack of conventional structure in an attempt to suggest the chaos of reality, allied to close observation and a dispassionate approach to character.
 His novel The Two Lancrofts (1893) follows literary life from Oxford University to the Paris of Balzac and Zola.
 Herbert Vanlennart (1896) rested on his tour of India, which he had written up in the short travel book India: Impressions (1903).
 His later novel Bloomsbury (1905) drew on his experiences amid the "curious neurotic intellectualism" (The Spectator review, 8 April 1905) of London literary circles in the Bloomsbury of the late 1880s and early 1890s.
 At that time, under the pseudonym H. Ogram Matuce, he published a radically impressionistic prose work, The Wanderer: From the papers of the late H. Ogram Matuce (1888).
 In a 4 September 1909 Spectator review of his later novel The Mount, it is remembered that "for some of us the publication of Mr. C. F. Keary's The Wanderer over twenty years ago was an event."

-Keary tried the then-fashionable form of verse drama, with "The Brothers: a Fairy Masque" (1902) and "Rigel: a Mystery" (1904), and moved with more success into philosophy with The Pursuit of Reason (Cambridge University Press, 1910).
-After an untimely death from a heart attack in London on 26 October 1917, one further book appeared: The Posthumous Poems of C. F. Keary (1923).
+Keary tried the then-fashionable form of verse drama, with The Brothers: a Fairy Masque (1902) and Rigel: a Mystery (1904), and moved with more success into philosophy with The Pursuit of Reason (Cambridge University Press, 1910).
+After an untimely death from a heart attack in London on 25 October 1917, one further book appeared: The Posthumous Poems of C. F. Keary (1923).
 However, the timing of his death, amid the full clamour of World War I, hastened his slide into almost total obscurity.

 His collection of short works with weird and horrific elements, Twixt Dog and Wolf (1901), is known to have influenced James Joyce's novel Dubliners (1905) – as evinced in a letter from Joyce dated 24 September 1905.
 Twixt Dog and Wolf was described by fantasy historian Douglas A. Anderson as containing "literary weird fiction of a high order."

 Music

 Keary wrote the libretto for the opera Koanga (1904) by the composer Frederick Delius, with whom he had detailed discussions, but the collaboration was short and fraught, and led to no further work between them.
-Keary based on Delius the character Sophus Jonsen in his novel The Journalist.
+Keary based the character Sophus Jonsen in his novel The Journalist on Delius.
+The itinerant musician Hauch from the same novel is based on the Norwegian violinist and composer Halfdan Jebe.

 Keary's sister was the Staffordshire folklorist and folk-song collector Alice Annie Keary, a close friend of the major folklorist Charlotte Sophia Burne.
 Keary himself travelled in Europe and dabbled there in folk-song collecting, publishing articles such as "Roumanian Peasants and their Songs".